 A high bun and a tiny tiara will transform you into undeniably recognizable Holly Golightly of Breakfast at Tiffany’s.
 If you don’t have enough hair for a sizable bun, consider picking up a hair donut to increase the volume.
 If you have a little black dress hanging in your closet, this could be a full Halloween costume in minutes.

 If you don’t have naturally icy blonde hair, a quick wig purchase can easily transform you into the Queen of Arendelle.
-All you’ll need to do is create a side- swept braid and then gently tug at the width of the braid to create more volume.
-If possible, leave some strands of hair loose to frame your face.
+All you’ll need to do is create a side-swept braid, then gently tug at the width to create more volume.
+If possible, leave some strands loose to frame your face.

 If you have dark hair, transforming into Billie Eilish for the evening will just take picking up a can of green hairspray.
-Billie’s famous lime green center part will take seconds to complete and will get you compliments all night.
-If you can’t temporarily color your hair, there are plenty of Billie wigs out there to help you capture the look.
+The musician’s famous lime green center part will take seconds to complete and will get you compliments all night.
+If you can’t temporarily color your hair, there are plenty of Billie Eilish-inspired wigs out there to help you capture the look.

-Margot Robbie’s Harley Quinn look has been a Halloween favorite for years now, and for good reason; it's so easy to replicate.
+Margot Robbie’s Harley Quinn look has been a Halloween favorite for years now, and for good reason: It's so easy to replicate.
 You’ll need to center part your hair and form two high pigtails, leaving some strands loose at the front to frame your face.
-You can then add temporary hair coloring to either side to achieve the two-tone pigtails Harley Quinn is known for, or like this creative take, just add some colored clip-in extensions to each side.
-The clip in extension option is great for someone who has work the next day and doesn’t want to risk showing up as a character.
+You can then add temporary hair color to either side to achieve the two-tone pigtails Harley Quinn is known for, or like this creative take, just add some colored clip-in extensions to each side.
+The clip-in extension option is great for someone who has work the next day and doesn’t want to risk showing up as a character.